github/docs/data/reusables/actions/changing-the-access-policy-of-a-runner-group.md

+{% comment %} Always include a security admonition above this procedure.
+This is either reusables.actions.self-hosted-runner-security-admonition or reusables.actions.hosted-runner-security-admonition {% endcomment %}

 For runner groups in an enterprise, you can change what organizations in the enterprise can access a runner group{% ifversion restrict-groups-to-workflows %} or restrict what workflows a runner group can run{% endif %}.
 For runner groups in an organization, you can change what repositories in the organization can access a runner group{% ifversion restrict-groups-to-workflows %} or restrict what workflows a runner group can run{% endif %}.

 ### Changing what organizations or repositories can access a runner group